mikl0s/ReformatBackup/docs/codebase.md

 - JavaScript for interactivity, theme switching, and update management

 The interface supports both light and dark themes, with dark as the default.
 Theme preferences are stored in both localStorage and the application configuration file.
 The application also supports system theme detection for automatic switching based on user preferences.

+The main application view includes:
+- A sortable and filterable list of detected applications
+- Visual indicators for application sources (Registry, File System, Dot Files)
+- Detailed application metadata (size, location, publisher, version)
+- Statistics about scanned applications and drive usage
+- A modal dialog explaining the scanning process and detection methods

 The UI includes a settings page for managing backup location, theme preferences, update settings, and other application options.
 It also features an update notification system with a modal dialog for one-click updates.